Nectarine Arugula Pizza

 Dust the pizza was shredded parmesan cheese

-Then, top with a light dusting of shredded parmesan.
+Then, top with a light dusting of shredded Parmesan.

 Baked pizza